wbudic/LifeLog/README.md

 * Fast search based on categories, keywords, from to date, all integrated.
   * Historical view of data as such is not cluttered by none relevant log entries.
 Which is a common problem in spreadsheets.
   * Export/DateDiff/Print selected log entries.
+  * Need to compare current purchase, with any last times of the same.
+Be it in days or cost, total of the expense?
+Now you can.
 * Optionally assign accounting values to log entries, is it an asset, income or expense?
   * These are per page calculated.
   * View through the static page your logged current income and expense, for the current year.